Supritha-Amudhu/SocketProgramming/README.md

 6. Data gets sent to the server and is then stored in the file registered_users.txt.
 7. Select option 0 and enter IP, port and Login with credentials.
 8. The registered user now can select from options 0-7 to login and then perform operations.

+Steps to option 0 - Connect/Re-connect to server:
+1. In a terminal window, compile and run server.c.
+2. In a new terminal window, compile and run main.c.
+3. Select option 0.
+4. Enter Username and password.
+Wait for validation.

 Steps to option 1 - Get user list:
 1. In a terminal window, compile and run server.c.